albuspiroglu/cl-lib-helper/README.md

     (queue:\<fifo-queue> ...)
     (collection:conj ...)

 ## Improvement ideas
 If you have ideas, I'll be more than happy to collaborate as time allows.
 One thing worth pursuing might be hierarchical packages (as is seen in some implementations).

 ## History
+### [2022-10-08]
+* Some fixes to load cleanly with sbcl.
+Also the library is now on quicklisp.
+* Facility to add user's local definitions.
+Add them to user-lib-defs.lisp.
+Details in Hacking / Extending section above, in addition to code comments in the same file.

 ### [2021-12-21]
 Major code restructuring.
 Looking at the lib-helper.asd should make it possible to understand the complete project, or at least help with it.
 Classes improved & separated, with additional contextual separations.